gchq/sleeper/docs/development/upgrade-support.md

 Any necessary migration should be applied automatically, either by a CDK deployment, or in slower time after a deployment with continued support for unmigrated data.

+In general we will try to avoid any need for migration.
+The bulk of data held in Sleeper will make some types of migration impractical to begin with.